 The Logo Board Game

 Sushi Go is a fun, fast card game that can be played with two players.
 It requires little set up and each game takes only three rounds, so you can play it even if you just have twenty to thirty minutes together.
 Winning depends a bit upon the cards dealt and a bit upon which cards you choose to keep for your own hand.
-We had the basic card game and then bought the party pack, which lets you mix up the cards a bit for more fun (and more games).
+We had the basic card game and then bought the party pack, which lets you mix up the cards for more fun and variety.

 Carcassonne is a board game that’s kinda like a puzzle too.
 You draw tiles from a bag to build a “map” of a medieval country.
 On each tile, you decide where to place your “person” (aka meeple) to get points at the end of the game.
 The map is different every time because you build it as you go.
 It’s also hard to know who is winning until the game wraps up and you count points.